ManticoreGamesInc/platform-documentation/src/api/trigger.md

 ### `isEnemyCollisionEnabled`

 In this example, when a player interacts with a trigger it joins their team and enemies can no longer interact with it.
 Each time they interact their team gains a point.
-When the last player to interact with the trigger is killed the trigger returns to it's original neutral form.
+When the last player to interact with the trigger is killed the trigger returns to its original neutral form.
 The script assumes to be a child of the trigger.

 ```lua
 local trigger = script.parent